Want to do Victoria on a budget? Explore our list of 27 free things to do in Victoria BC:

 Located on the grounds of the Royal BC Museum, across from the Inner Harbour, Thunderbird Park is home to several hand-carved totem poles from the museum’s collection.
 Seeing all these free-standing totem poles in one place is another example of some of the pretty cool, free things to do in Victoria BC.

 The breakwater is a large, concrete structure that juts out approximately 0.8 km into the sea and is home to the Breakwater Lighthouse at the end.
 It is an incredibly picturesque walk that is very popular for locals and tourists alike.
 Due to the wind and waves, it is not recommended to walk it in times of inclement weather.
+The Breakwater District is also home to the cruise ship terminal which is normally extremely busy from April through October.

 The Victoria Heritage Foundation have created several neighbourhood walking tours, focusing on the history and architecture of each district.
 Two of those in the downtown area are The James Bay Heritage Walking Tour #1 Emily Carr Walk and #2 Ogden Point-Inner Harbour.
 Pick up brochures at the Visitor Centre or download from their site and follow along throughout the very walkable James Bay neighbourhood.
 You’ll be amazed at what you discover.